cannonerd/testExample/README.md

 $ npm install
 ~~~

-The nmp install will install the necessary packages in the node_modules folder it creates
+The nmp install will install the necessary packages in the node_modules folder it creates.

 ~~~
 config.xml